chenxingqiang/secret-learn/doc/modules/svm.rst

   calculated using an expensive five-fold cross-validation (see :ref:`Scores and probabilities <scores_probabilities>`, below).

-The support vector machines in jax-sklearn support both dense (``numpy.ndarray`` and convertible to that by ``numpy.asarray``) and sparse (any ``scipy.sparse``) sample vectors as input.
+The support vector machines in secret-learn support both dense (``numpy.ndarray`` and convertible to that by ``numpy.asarray``) and sparse (any ``scipy.sparse``) sample vectors as input.
 However, to use an SVM to make predictions for sparse data, it must have been fit on such